microsoft/FrameworkDetector/docs/Frameworks/WPF.md

 ### Static Detection

+It is not possible to definitively determine the use of WPF by an app by detecting the presence or absence of the aforementioned module file(s) within the app's binaries.
+In the simplest case, any of the aforementioned module(s) could have been included mistakenly.

-For self-contained .NET apps, any of the aforementioned runtime modules should be present with the app's binaries.
-The specific version of WPF can be gotten by checking the FileVersion of any these modules.
+For self-contained .NET apps, the presence of any of the aforementioned module(s) is not definitive proof that the app uses WPF.
+Without module trimming, self-contained WinForms apps, for example, will also contain the WPF binaries by default.

-However, since both framework-dependent .NET apps, and standard .NET Framework apps rely on system-installed versions of .NET, the absence of those modules with the app's binaries is not definitely proof that the app does not use WPF.
+For both (framework-dependent) .NET apps and standard .NET Framework apps, which rely on system-installed versions of .NET, the absence of the aforementioned module(s) with the app's binaries is also not definitive proof that the app does not use WPF.

 ## Resources